 Simply click on a question to view its answer:

 No. The main factor that makes a case eligible is if the person completed deferred adjudication successfully.
+Certain convictions are also eligible for an order of non-disclosure.

 Deferred adjudication is a sentence that the judge gives you.
 Typically, you are placed on probation as part of the sentence.
 Upon completing the sentence, the judge dismisses the case and “defers” the guilty plea.
 Under Texas law this is not considered a conviction.
 411.081(d)